gabemule/git-aliases/README.md

 <br/>

 <sub><sup>
 The hero represents a journey through time and technology, blending nostalgic design with modern Git practices.
+</sup></sub>
+<sub><sup>
 The iconic floor-standing clock symbolizes branching Git workflows, with options like `commit`, `squash`, and `rebase` embedded in its timeline.
 </sup></sub>

 </div>

+## 📝 Description

 **ChronoGit** is a collection of Git workflow automation tools designed to bring precision and clarity to your version control processes.
 Inspired by the iconic *Chrono Trigger*, ChronoGit integrates the principles of chronological versioning with a streamlined developer experience.